All Year: Yes

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-Jan 30, 2018 update: Sorry we have been not been answering very many inquires for a while as we have been quite full.
-We are full currently and won't likely be accepting anyone new until starting later in March when we should have space for 2 weeks off and on, while one of our work-exchangers goes away for work.
-We have three rooms currently for work-exchangers so space does also open up last minute sometimes (but likely no room for couples until April).
+June 16, 2018 update: Likely full for July but we are still deciding about August .
+We will have one room (maybe two) for work-exchangers.
+Also space does also open up last minute sometimes (but likely no room for couples who want to share a bed).
 We don't often book people many months in advance, we prefer to wait until closer to the start dates so we can see how much space we have.
-Some work-exchangers stay longer than they initially request so we don't always know the timing of openings long in advance.
+Some people here stay longer than they initially planned so we don't always know the timing of openings long in advance.

 Especially looking for someone with renovation skills/interest, but cooking, cleaning and website work are also fine.
 Also we have been doing yoga in the mornings lately, so someone who would like to lead yoga classes would be great.